Best solar panels for Hot Climates in 2025: Comparison and Guide

 In a mild climate, each panel is equally good.

-Look for low value of temperature coefficient of power
+1) Look for a low value of the temperature coefficient of power

 The Power Temperature Coefficient of – 0.4 %/°C is normal in most solar panels, which means that the panel will lose 4% with every 10°C rises in the temperature.